 The Bible indicates that at the time of the end a “man of sin” will arise who will be able to produce false “signs, and lying wonders” (2 Thessalonians 2:3, 9).
 At the same time God will have two witnesses who will also be able to produce miraculous signs (Revelation 11:3-6).
 Will you be able to discern the difference?

-For more assistance in fulfilling Christ’s command to “watch therefore, and pray always that you may be counted worthy to escape all these things that will come to pass, and to stand before the Son of Man” (Luke 21:36), subscribe to World Watch Weekly.
+For more assistance in fulfilling Christ’s command to “watch therefore, and pray always that you may be counted worthy to escape all these things that will come to pass, and to stand before the Son of Man” (Luke 21:36), subscribe to the Life, Hope & Truth Weekly Newsletter, which contains our World Watch Weekly section.
 It’s free and comes directly to your email inbox each week.